HerobrineGamesYT/DeltaCraft/README.md

 All Portal Clusters have a set destination, and a teleport cooldown of 3s.
 Optionally, you can enable a second Portal Cluster to spawn at its destination set to go back where you came from.

-You can see the Portal Cluster in action 48 seconds into this showcase clip: https://streamable.com/epydan

 *Pure Heart*

 The Pure Heart will be used exclusivley within the Dimentio Boss fight.
 There are 8 different colored variations of the Pure Heart, and players will be able to obtain them as they progress through the boss fight.
 Once all 8 are obtained and placed into *Pure Heart Pillars*, Dimentio will go into a Fight State and become vulnerable.